flammie/purplemonkeydishwasher/index.md

 Names written as used on the paper, will be uptdated if I get to it.

+1. **Flammie A Pirinen**.
+2025
+   [Can advances in NLP lead to worse results for Uralic languages and how can we fight back?
+Experiences from the world of automatic spell-checking and correction for Finnish](2025-iwclul/Pirinen-2025-iwclul.html).
+   In IWCLUL 2025, Joensuu, Finland.
+[Publisher's version]() tba
 1. Linda Wiechetek, **Flammie A Pirinen**, and Maja Lisa Kappfjell.
 2025.
    [How to Create Treebanks without Human Annotators – An Indigenous Language Grammar Checker for Treebank